Research themes

 Dr. Rabinovich-Nikitin received her PhD from Tel-Aviv University, followed by a postdoctoral training at the University of Manitoba, where she received a fellowship from the Canadian Institute of Health Research (CIHR).

-Dr. Rabinovich-Nikitin has a track record of publishing in high quality, peer-reviewed journals, including Circulation, Journal of Clinical Investigations, Circulation Research, Autophagy, Nature Communication and others.
+Dr. Rabinovich-Nikitin has a track record of publishing in high quality, peer-reviewed journals, including Circulation, Journal of Clinical Investigations, Circulation Research, Autophagy, Nature Communication, Cardiovascular Research and others.

-She is co-editing a book on women’s heart health and a special issue on cardiac growth control and heart cell death in the journal Cells.
+She co-editing a book on the Biology of women’s heart health and a special issue on cardiac growth control and heart cell death in the journal Cells.

-She also serves on many journal editorial boards, including American Journal of Physiology-Regulatory, Integrative and Comparative Physiology, Molecular and Cellular Biochemistry, and Canadian Journal of Physiology and Pathophysiology.
+She also serves on many journal editorial boards, including Circulation Research and Molecular and Cellular Biochemistry, as well as Associate Editor in Canadian Journal of Physiology and Pathophysiology.

 Education